-Explain in detail the exact measures that must be implemented to mitigate for the impact or exincluding the timeline for implementation. merading the timeline for implementation.
+3. For the project to be brought into compliance with this section, all adverse impacts must be mitigated.
+Explain in detail the exact measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.

 Which of the following mitigation actions have been or will be taken?
+Select all that apply:

+- □ Permeable surfaces

+- □ Natural landscape enhancements that maintain or restore natural hydrology through infiltration

+- □ Native plant species

+- □ Bioswales

+- □ Evapotranspiration

+- □ Stormwater capture and reuse

+- $\hfill\square$ Green or vegetative roofs with drainage provisions

+- □ Natural Resources Conservation Service conservation easements

+- □ Compensatory mitigation

-Select all that apply: ☐ Permeable surfaces \square Natural landscape enhancements that maintain or restore natural hydrology through infiltra ☐ Native plant species ☐ Bioswales ☐ Evapotranspiration ☐ Stormwater capture and reuse ☐ Green or vegetative roofs with drainage provisions ☐ Natural Resources Conservation Service conservation easements ☐ Compensatory mitigation Worksheet Summary Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region
+Provide a clear description of your determination and a synopsis of the information that it was based on, such as:

+- Map panel numbers and dates - Names of all consulted parties and relevant consultation dates - Names of plans or reports and relevant page numbers - Any additional requirements specific to your region